OlivierLD/ROB/GET_STARTED.md

 To try:
 - In the Weather Wizard section, try "2 - Operations" (this requires an Internet connection, for now)
 ![Weather Wizard](./images/01.ww.png)
-  - As per the request definition (the drop-down list at the top left part, saying "North Atlantic, current analysis (fine, 2-day GRIB)), this shows a GRIB and 4 faxes on the North Atlantic.
+  - As per the request definition (the drop-down list at the top left part, saying "North Atlantic, current analysis (fine, 2-day GRIB)"), this shows a GRIB and 4 faxes on the North Atlantic.
   - The orange display show the GRIB data at the position of the mouse on the chart, True Wind Speed and Direction, Air Temperature, Atmospheric Pressure, Precipitation Rate.